THE 2017 VINTAGE

 Produced in magnum and 750ml.

 The East Ridge is a topographically distinct micro-site within the Hirsch Vineyard, sloping steeply into our eastern canyon and thereby relatively protected from the Pacific Ocean.
 Two thirds of the vines on the East Ridge have phylloxera, a disease that attacks the roots and inhibits the vine’s uptake of nutrients.
 This results in some of the lowest yields at Hirsch, and requires extremely intensive and careful farming.
-The East Ridge Pinot Noir is a masculine and powerful expression of the Hirsch Vineyard, with fantastic structure, concentration and fruit.
+The East Ridge Pinot Noir is a powerful expression of the Hirsch Vineyard, with fantastic structure, concentration and fruit.
 One of our most cellar-worthy wines.
 Produced in magnum and 750ml.

 Made from the highest elevation vineyards at Hirsch, the Raschen Ridge Estate Pinot Noir is a wine of electric, kinetic expressiveness.
 Highly perfumed with bright red fruit on the nose, it has tremendous structure and concentration on the palate.
 Sexy and serious, drinkable and age-worthy, the Raschen Ridge is a wine for both the hedonist and the collector.
 Henry Raschen (1854–1937) was a painter of the American West who lived on the ranch that is now Hirsch Vineyards.
 Old-timers called our ranch the Raschen Place, and Henry’s house stood here until 1954.